WEDDING PHOTO LOCATIONS SYDNEY

-Super traditional, well groomed gardens, that also have under cover areas.
+Super traditional, well-groomed gardens, that also have undercover areas.
 So a great wet weather plan too.
 Must be booked through the council though.
-A real popular location for ceremony and formal photos if your venue is in Darling harbour, walking distance to everything.
+A real popular location for the ceremony and formal photos if your venue is in Darling harbor, walking distance to everything.
 Admission fees apply

 10. Door 64 in the heart of The Rocks.

-The closest street is Cumberland street, just a short work to this spectacular old settlers looking back drop .
-Like most spots in The Rocks, it has that vintage rustic feel, heaps of character .
+The closest street is Cumberland street, just a short work to this spectacular old settler looking backdrop.
+Like most spots in The Rocks, it has that vintage rustic feel, heaps of character.
 No photo permit required.

 11. The streets of the Rocks, in Sydney.

 The back streets of the rocks are so photogenic!
-If your going to have a city wedding, you just need to have some sandstone backdrops I say.
+If you’re going to have a city wedding, you just need to have some sandstone backdrops I say.
 And the rocks doesn’t disappoint.
-Ladies I suggest bringing some flats to walk around, its well worth it.
-Within a few blocks of Argyle street there are so many cool alleyways and stairwells that are just begging to be photographed!
+Ladies I suggest bringing some flats to walk around, it’s well worth it.
+Within a few blocks of Argyle street, there are so many cool alleyways and stairwells that are just begging to be photographed!